Maximally Mine

 The Power Of One

-Although we have observed up to ~2000% more quantified peptides than only identified ones, it matters little whether this increase is ~2000%, ~20000%, or ~20%.
+Although we have observed up to ~2000% more quantified peptides by quantifying dark proteome, it matters little whether this increase is ~20%, ~200%, ~2000%, or ~20,000%.

-Instead, the key argument is this: unexpected sequences and PTMs are orders-of-magnitude more biologically valuable in separating study conditions (almost by definition) than generic sequences found in a FASTA library search space (with only a few PTMs considered instead of hundreds), yet they are no more / no less likely to be seen by the MS than those generic FASTA sequences (i.e., the MS is unbiased).
-So, if there is reasonable chance that those biologically valuable but unexpected sequences or PTMs exist in your samples / MS, we at GoldenHaystack Lab can quantify them — and then the resulting follow-up work is relatively straightforward.
+Instead, the key argument is this: the peptides constituting the dark proteome are biologically valuable, yet they are no more / no less likely to be seen by the MS than those generic FASTA sequences (i.e., the MS is unbiased).
+So, if there is reasonable chance that those biologically valuable but unexpected sequences or PTMs exist in your DIA-MS data files, we at GoldenHaystack Lab can (a) quantify them and then (b) analyze all the quantified peptides — whether present in the known protein libraries or in the dark proteome — through a sophisticated AI/ML routine that creates a small (typically << 200), parsimonious peptide panel that maximally separates study conditions (e.g., please see HUPO 2025 poster ).

-Although we have observed up to ~2000% more quantified peptides than only identified ones, it matters little whether this increase is ~2000%, ~20000%, or ~20%.
+Although we have observed up to ~2000% more quantified peptides by quantifying dark proteome, it matters little whether this increase is ~20%, ~200%, ~2000%, or ~20,000%.

-Instead, the key argument is this: unexpected sequences and PTMs are orders-of-magnitude more biologically valuable in separating study conditions (almost by definition) than generic sequences found in a FASTA library search space (with only a few PTMs considered instead of hundreds), yet they are no more / no less likely to be seen by the MS than those generic FASTA sequences (i.e., the MS is unbiased).
-So, if there is reasonable chance that those biologically valuable but unexpected sequences or PTMs exist in your samples / MS, we at GoldenHaystack Lab can quantify them — and then the resulting follow-up work is relatively straightforward.
+Instead, the key argument is this: the peptides constituting the dark proteome are biologically valuable, yet they are no more / no less likely to be seen by the MS than those generic FASTA sequences (i.e., the MS is unbiased).
+So, if there is reasonable chance that those biologically valuable but unexpected sequences or PTMs exist in your DIA-MS data files, we at GoldenHaystack Lab can (a) quantify them and then (b) analyze all the quantified peptides — whether present in the known protein libraries or in the dark proteome — through a sophisticated AI/ML routine that creates a small (typically << 200), parsimonious peptide panel that maximally separates study conditions (e.g., please see HUPO 2025 poster ).

 (C) Copyright GoldenHaystack Lab 2025.
 All Rights Reserved.